Stapled peptide

-A stapled peptide is a short peptide, typically in an alpha-helical conformation, that is constrained by a synthetic brace ("staple").
+A stapled peptide is a modified peptide (class A peptidomimetic), typically in an alpha-helical conformation, that is constrained by a synthetic brace ("staple").
 The staple is formed by a covalent linkage between two amino acid side-chains, forming a peptide macrocycle.
 Staples, generally speaking, refer to a covalent linkage of two previously independent entities.
 Peptides with multiple, tandem staples are sometimes referred to as stitched peptides.
 Among other applications, peptide stapling is notably used to enhance the pharmacologic performance of peptides.

 Introduction

 The two primary classes of therapeutics are small molecules and protein therapeutics.
 The design of small molecule inhibitors of protein-protein interactions has been impeded by issues such as the general lack of small-molecule starting points for drug design, the typical flatness of the interface, the difficulty of distinguishing real from artifactual binding, and the size and character of typical small-molecule libraries.
 Meanwhile, the protein therapeutics that lack these issues are bedeviled by another problem, poor cell penetration due to an insufficient ability to diffuse across the cell membrane.
-Additionally, protein and peptides are often subject to proteolytic degradation if they do enter the cell.
-Furthermore, small peptides (such as single alpha-helices or α-Helices) can lose helicity in solution due to entropic factors, which diminishes binding affinity.
+Additionally, proteins and peptides are often subject to proteolytic degradation in vivo or if they do enter the cell.
+Furthermore, small peptides (such as single alpha-helices or α-helices) can lose helicity in solution due to entropic factors, which diminishes binding affinity.

 α-Helices are the most common protein secondary structure and play a key role in mediating many protein–protein interactions (PPIs) by serving as recognition motifs.
 PPIs are frequently misregulated in disease, provides the long-running impetus to create alpha-helical peptides to inhibit disease-state PPIs for clinical applications, as well as for basic science applications.
 Introducing a synthetic brace (staple) helps to lock a peptide in a specific conformation, reducing conformational entropy.
 This approach can increase target affinity, increase cell penetration, and protect against proteolytic degradation.
 Various strategies have been employed for constraining α-helices, including the non-covalent and covalent stabilization techniques; however, the all-hydrocarbon covalent link, termed a peptide staple, has been shown to have improved stability and cell penetrability, making this stabilization strategy particularly relevant for clinical applications.